fahmadov01/NLP/README.md

 3. Run each cell in order:
    - This will preprocess the data,
    - Train the SVM model on the clickbait dataset,
-   - Evaluate the model on both the test set and the YouTube dataset.
+   - Evaluate the model on both the News Headline test set and the YouTube dataset.
 4. Confusion matrices and classification reports will be printed and displayed as plots.

 ## Results

-### Model Trained on News Headlines
+### Model Trained on News Headlines and Tested with News Headlines

 **Confusion Matrix (News):**
 |                  | Predicted: Not Clickbait | Predicted: Clickbait |